zhilangtaosha/XetraMetrics/README.md

 - A row count for the entire data set
 - Run time in milliseconds

-For the first 2 analyses, it also compares two methodologies: sessionization and a SQL-like approach that consists of joining multiple datasets, much like joining tables in an RDBMS.
 The above information will be printed to stdout for each methodology, as will a diff of the two output datasets.
 This is to inform the user which approach might be better: as long as the output datasets are the same, then performance is the only remaining consideration.